rabbitboots/lxl/README.md

 **Notes:**

 * This function is intended for use from the console and the Lua interactive prompt.
 If your host application provides its own functions to load files (like LÖVE's `love.filesystem`), then you should use those instead.
-(In such a case, you might want to erase this function at run time with `nil`, or delete it outright.)

 # API: xmlParser